OTRF/OSSEM/_sources/dd/guidelines/authoring_data_dictionaries.md

 The event **definition** enables the entity to be fully functional by itself.
 It describes the title, code, platform, log source, and other meta-data that provides context.
 The event **definition** plays a major role on how the event is consumed.

 The event **fields** contain the list of fields available.
-Each field have properties that provide context about the field, and ultimately enable it to be correlated with other OSSEM data like the [Common Information Model](../cdm) and [Detection Data Model](../dd).
+Each field have properties that provide context about the field, and ultimately enable it to be correlated with other OSSEM data like the [Common Data Model](../../cdm) and [Detection Data Model](../../ddm).

 OSSEM data dictionaries are structured to be as lean as possible, the reason is twofold: not only to avoid redundant information between events, but also to promote the adoption of external references (pointers).